• Skip to main content

 • What to Do With Leftover Tofu Marinade

-• Tofu Marinade 3 Ways
+• Tofu Marinade FAQs

 Tofu Marinade Ingredients

-1. Mexican Marinade
+1. Mexican Tofu Marinade

 Mexican tofu marinade in a small bowl with a spoon, tofu in the background.

-• canola oil
+• canola oil - Or another vegetable oil.

-• lime juice
+• lime juice - Freshly squeezed is best.

-• spicy chili sauce
+• spicy chili sauce - Such as sriracha sauce.

-• fresh cilantro
+• fresh cilantro - Optional.

-2. Teriyaki Marinade
+2. Teriyaki Tofu Marinade

 Teriyaki tofu marinade in a small bowl with a spoon, tofu in the background.

-• soy sauce
+• soy sauce - I use regular soy sauce.

-• garlic
+• garlic - Minced.

-3. Umami Marinade
+3. Umami Tofu Marinade

 Umami tofu marinade in a small bowl with a spoon, tofu in the background.

-• soy sauce
+• soy sauce - For salty, umami flavor.

 Tip for Crispy Tofu

-Organic Raw Soy Tofu on a Wooden Background
+Organic Raw Soy Tofu on a Wooden Background.

 If you want your tofu to be extra crispy and really absorb that marinade, there is a trick to removing some of the moisture before slicing: